-BellBrook’s mission is to accelerate drug discovery by providing truly enabling high throughput screening tools for protein targets and phenotypic cellular assays.
+BellBrook’s mission is to accelerate drug discovery by providing truly enabling high throughput screening tools for protein targets.
 We strive to make a real and positive impact on human health and build value for our investors and employees by assembling a portfolio of cutting edge, proprietary drug discovery tools.
 The company’s key values are: Integrity, Focus, Creativity, Initiative, Rationality, Teamwork and Optimism.
 We put these values into practice in our work every day, and we find that many of our customers in pharma/biotech and academic laboratories do the same, which makes it a pleasure to serve them.

 Now is not the most comfortable time to be working in drug discovery.
 Pharma is trying to increase R&D efficiency, which means people are losing their jobs, and many paradigms, including HTS, are being questioned.
 But at BellBrook we see this as an opportunity for new technologies to gain traction, so we are excited about the future.
 And we love what we do: it is fun, inspiring and rewarding and we look forward to working with our creative and dedicated customers to develop the next generation of medicines.